wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 1.2.7 =
+* Feature: Added FAQ section on the plugin page.
+					 Better display of volumes bar.
+					 if the ID3 meta is empty than the original title is used.

 = 1.2.6 =
 * Bug fix: If the player was instanced inside a table, the table disappear once the player was stopped.